haskelly-dev/Haskelly/README.md

 Proper code highlight for Haskell code.
 It just works.

 ### Code completion
-Intelligent code completion using the Intero package.
+Intelligent code completion using the [Intero](https://github.com/commercialhaskell/intero) package.
 This takes into account functions and constants defined in the opened file as well as the Haskell standard library and the imported modules.

 ### Running Haskell
-The extension allows three ways of executing Haskell in the integrated terminal inside VS Code:
+The extension allows three ways of executing Haskell using the integrated terminal inside VS Code:
 * GHCi: you can call all the functions declared in the file providing the arguments.
 The extension calls `stack ghci` in the background.